HeavyMoon/vdi-tools/README.md

 3. Select `Preferences > Select a Connection Profile` and choose the profile that you created
 4. Select `Connect`, then start Remote Desktop

+## License
+This software is released under the MIT License, see LICENSE.md.